refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/mantine/add-show-page.md

 ---
 id: add-show-page
-title: 3.Adding Show Page
+title: 3.
+Adding Show Page
 tutorial:
     order: 0
     prev: tutorial/adding-crud-pages/{preferredUI}/add-edit-page
     next: tutorial/adding-crud-pages/{preferredUI}/add-create-page
 ---

-## Overview

 Show page is the page where you can see the record.
 In this tutorial, we will create the show page for the `products` resource.